kvoronin-intel/tpp-pytorch-extension/examples/gnn/gat/README.md

 ## Command to run GAT

 Follow this command to run with cpu affinity
- - To execute the code with cpu affnity use `--cpu-worker-aff` flag in the command.
+ - To get the benefit of cpu affinitization in the code use `--cpu-worker-aff` flag in the command.
+ - To get the profiler of the GAT code use `--profile` flag

 ```
     dl=number_of_dataloader